Knowing how data loss prevention software works is vital to protecting your student, staff, and district data

 Automated remediation can take many forms.
 A few examples include:

 - Revoke sharing

 - Suspend user

-Data loss prevention software is a critical component to your DLP tool stack and strategy, it saves companies a lot of money and headache that comes from data loss and breaches.
-Data loss prevention software also saves system admins time by automating a majority of the data loss prevention process.
-This allows them to focus on other priorities while maintaining some peace of mind!
+Understanding how data loss prevention software works is a critical component of your DLP tool stack and strategy.
+It will save you a lot of time and headache that comes from trying to manage data loss/leak prevention manually.
+This allows you to focus on other priorities while maintaining some peace of mind!